 Vanderpump Hotel Las Vegas Sneak Peek

-The final renderings of how the Cromwell will look after its transformation into the Vanderpump Hotel have leaked, thanks to excellent sleuthing by the “Five Hundy by Midnight” podcast.
+The final renderings of how the Cromwell will look after transforming into the Vanderpump Hotel have leaked, thanks to excellent sleuthing by the “Five Hundy by Midnight” podcast.
 The casino resort is being rebranded by owner Caesars Entertainment via a license with Bravo reality star and restaurateur Lisa Vanderpump.
 The rebrand is on track to debut next spring with no closure to the Cromwell.

 The Vanderpump, at least from the outside, will look very much like the Cromwell with new signage.
 (Image and watermark: Five Hundy by Midnight)